Highlights of the Program

 International Sustainability and Carbon Certification

-• ISCC PLUS chain-of-custody models enabling auditable recycled and bio-based feedstocks
+• Presenting ISCC PLUS chain-of-custody models enabling auditable recycled and bio-based feedstocks

-• Global alignment and third-party verification, strengthening strategies, and scaling circular solutions
+• Discussing global alignment and third-party verification for strengthening strategies and scaling circular solutions

 Q&A SESSION ON TRACEABILITY, MARKET ADOPTION, AND CERTIFICATION OF CIRCULAR MATERIALS